See my new project http://www.pa7lim.nl/treehouse/

 - I am not a company!
 I write code when I return from work and mostly at night.

 - DSTAR reflector admins can add their reflector when they have an AMBE3000 server with ThumbDV or DVStick30.
-Complete solution is from Japanese XLX team. see: www.pa7lim.nl/ambeserver
+Complete solution are from ZUM AMBE board and Japanese XLX team. see: www.pa7lim.nl/ambeserver

 The Peanut was build as a concept.
 I never expected this interest.
 Now I am facing the following challenges.

 - Spend more time with my family